-Léa Drucker is astonishing and subtly repellent as Anne, a successful fifty-something lawyer, wife, and mother of adopted twin daughters who starts sleeping with her husband's 17-year-old son from another marriage.
+Léa Drucker is astonishing and subtly repellent as Anne, a successful fifty-something lawyer, wife, and mother of adopted twin daughters who begins sleeping with her husband's 17-year-old son from another marriage.

 This movie is "problematic"—age gaps, incest, power dynamics, toxic masculinity, and graphic sex scenes.
 This isn't a thriller, nor is it erotic.
 Hollywood's immaturity is nowhere to be found, thankfully.

-It starts as an unhappy family drama that suddenly veers into something resembling horror—sickening and captivating.
+It starts as an unhappy family drama that suddenly swerves into something resembling horror—sickening and captivating.
 The first time they hooked up, I shouted, "NON."

 Last Summer > Baby Girl in my humble opinion